vulcainjs/vulcainjs.github.io/docs/reference/injection.md

 ```

-If you want to be notified when property injections are completed, you can implement the ```IInjectionNotification``` interface ```onInjectionCompleted``` method.
+If you want to be notified when property injection is completed, you can implement the ```IInjectionNotification``` interface ```onInjectionCompleted``` method.
 This method is called by the dependency injection engine.

 ## Component lifetime

-To create a component with dependencies, you must instanciate it from the application container.
+To create a component with dependencies, you must instantiate it from the application container.
 It is available in all handlers and commands from the ```container``` property.

 ```csharp